Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 I decided on the "Scholar" colour scheme as it fitted the theme of the website and made some use of a darker blue, which had been my original intention.
 I had added the teal colour to provide another slightly brighter colour for contrast.
 On reflection I am pleased with the result; it isn't too playful or childish, yet isn't cold and boring.
 The colours provide a decent amount of contrast.

-I wanted the look and functionality of the hyperlinks to be intuitive so read a little about achieving the right asthetics
+I wanted the look and functionality of the hyperlinks to be intuitive so read a little about achieving the right aesthetics
 - [WebFX - Designing and styling hyperlinks](https://www.webfx.com/blog/web-design/designing-hyperlinks-tips-and-best-practices/)

 ##### **Typography**